cures-hub/cures-condec-bitbucket/README.md

 ### Compilation via Terminal

 The source code is compiled via terminal.
-Navigate into the cures-condec-jira folder and run the following command:
+Navigate into the cures-condec-bitbucket folder and run the following command:

 ```
 atlas-mvn package